Physical Therapy in Commack

 The practitioners at both of our locations are trained in different areas and provide a range of complementary services.
 Our first goal is to figure out why problems exist in your body.
 Then, if we determine that we can help you, we’ll discuss the options you have to regain your health.
 Rather than just focusing on making you feel better, we address the cause of your pain.

 Our manual physical therapists in Commack are former Division 1 athletes that understand the toll stress and injury take on your body.
 We also provide personal training and strength and conditioning with our therapists, who each holds a Doctor of Physical Therapy.
 Our modern treatment options include state-of-the-art equipment, and you’ll be with your physical therapist for the entire session.
 We individualize each program to help you recover as quickly as possible.

 Physical therapy helps restore function, improve mobility, relieve pain, and prevent or limit permanent physical disabilities.
 Physical therapy helps reestablish, maintain, and promote overall fitness and health.

 Common Conditions and Treatment for Physical Therapy in Commack

 Our physical therapists in Commack treat individuals with conditions such as low-back pain, arthritis, sports injuries, post-surgical cases, balance and vertigo disorders, neurological disorders, fractures, head injuries, and TMJD (Temporal Mandibular Joint Disorder).
-Treatments often include skilled manual therapy, individualized exercise programs, and modalities (cold laser, ultrasound, electrical stimulation, moist heat, and cryotherapy).
+Treatments often include skilled manual therapy, individualized exercise programs, and modalities (cold laser, electrical stimulation, moist heat, and cryotherapy).
 Our mission is to design an individualized program with the most up-to-date evidence and return you to your normal level of function.